Wildlander-mod/wildlander-mod.github.io/3-YourFirstCharacter/camping.md

   </tr>
 </tbody></table>

-Notes
+{: .hint}

-* Time spent near fires, inside a tent, using Inner Fire, and otherwise in shelter will not contribute toward your Endurance skill.
+> * Time spent near fires, inside a tent, using Inner Fire, and otherwise in shelter will not contribute toward your Endurance skill.
-* Gaining more exposure will not cause your Endurance skill to advance faster; it is advanced strictly based on time spent surviving the elements.
+> * Gaining more exposure will not cause your Endurance skill to advance faster; it is advanced strictly based on time spent surviving the elements.
-* You can respec your points at any time by accessing the SkyUI MCM and selecting Advanced > Endurance Skill > Respec Perks.
+> * You can respec your points at any time by accessing the SkyUI MCM and selecting Advanced > Endurance Skill > Respec Perks.

 ### Survival Tree